kenneth-lee-ch/citibike/README.md

 	* `loadEngine.py`: this file checks the `/data/` folder if it is needed to create a new SQLite file.
 When the data folder is empty, it will call extract.py to scrape the web and create a SQL engine instance and store all the 2019 citibike data.
 Please modify this file when you want to scrape the data from a different year.

-	* `getod.py`: this file preprocess the data for clustering.
+	* `data_preprocess.py`: this file contains codes to preprocess the data for clustering.

 	* `cluster_metric:` this file contains codes to evaluate the clusters by using Silhouette score and Davies-Bouldin scores in the `sklearn` library.